yaikobzeray/dev-journal/activity_log.md

 Studied JavaScript closures and the module pattern.
 Important for encapsulation without classes.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [GENERAL] Monday, 30 December 2024 — Entry 2

+Updated all project dependencies and reviewed changelogs for breaking changes.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*